Australia’s Family Home Guarantee Scheme Explained For Single Parents: Your Expert Guide

 According to the Family Home Guarantee, all properties purchased under the scheme must be classed as residential.
 This may include existing houses and apartments, home and land packages, land with property building contracts, and off-the-plan houses.
 Other types of property purchases will not be permitted under the scheme.

-Family Home Guarantee Australia: How to apply through a mortgage broker
+Family Home Guarantee Australia: your loan application through a mortgage broker

-Buyers who are eligible for the Family Home Guarantee scheme can work with our professional mortgage brokers by following these steps:
+Buyers who are eligible for the Family Home Guarantee scheme from the Australian Government can work with our professional mortgage brokers by following these steps:

 - In most cases, the homebuyer will need to provide a Notice of Assessment from the previous tax year to the lender or broker.
 This will be sent to the applicant’s myGov Inbox after their tax return is processed.